 You will know what exactly users are looking for on your website.
 It helps you to improve your content marketing strategies.

-Here are the three most critical area for in-search usability.
+Here are the three most critical areas for in-search usability.

 1. Search appearance

-Also, the icon that can go with the box is ONLY the simple design of magnifying glass.
+Also, the icon that can go with the box is ONLY a simple design of magnifying glass.

 2. Search behavior

-The in-search should pick up synonym in the search query and use auto-suggest.
+The in-search should pick up synonyms in the search query and use auto-suggest.

 You can also show snippets and image previews in the result pages.
 It will give users more options to browse and reach their most relevant contents.

 The search results should be concise and straightforward.